 - a.
 Cell, Molecular, and Developmental Track - b.
 Systems and Behavior Track - c.
 Computational and Neuroengineering Track - d.
 Cognitive Track - 3.
-Neuroscience Communication (NSCI 539), (4 units total) - The Neuroscience Communications course provides each student with an opportunity to organize and give presentations, receive constructive feedback to improve presentation skills, and to provide constructive feedback to their NGP student peers.
-Four semesters of NSCI 539 are required for a total of 4 units. - Responsible Conduct of Research (INTD 500), (1 unit) The purpose of this course is to engage current research trainees in discussions about the responsible conduct of science. - 5.
-Statistics (PM 510, PSYC 501, or equivalent), (4 units)
+Neuroscience Communication (NSCI 539), (4 units total) - The Neuroscience Communications course provides each student with an opportunity to organize and give presentations to peers, receive constructive feedback to improve presentation skills, and to provide constructive feedback to their NGP student peers.
+Skills in science communication to non-scientists also are developed.
+Four semesters of NSCI 539 are required for a total of 4 units. - 4.
+Responsible Conduct of Research (INTD 500), (1 unit) The purpose of this course is to engage current research trainees in discussions about the responsible conduct of science.